 Cellular High-Tech Pigment Lightening at Bulgari Spa

 What to expect and who is it for?
 The Bulgari Spa’s pigment lightening is magnificent, a 90-minute session of non-stop lotions, balms, exfoliators and creams slicked and worked into your face, like a potter manipulating clay, with enough rhythmic hand gestures to snap you into a trance.

 The aim, it is claimed, is to work directly on the cells that cause dark areas caused by fatigue, regular drinking or numerous other factors.
 Indeed, there is probably an indexful of other lightening specialists in London these days, and each one is remarkable in its own way – but the contouring of the jawline, the ceaseless flow and focus, the lightly scented perfume, and the bright, sheeny reflection that you see in the mirror afterwards, like newly discovered silk, will forever strike us as superb.

 Want to make sure your skincare game remains at its best?
-Here are the best new grooming products we discovered this month…
+These are the 2023 grooming essentials to upgrade your bathroom cabinet…

 Become a Gentleman’s Journal member.
 Find out more here.

 Become a Gentleman’s Journal Member?